-17 Jan Defense Against Domestic Violence
+17 Jan Defense Against Domestic Violence in Arizona

 When you find yourself on the wrong side of Arizona law and charged with a crime, it’s important for your rights or the rights of your loved ones to be fully protected in legal proceedings that will affect your future.
 You need experienced representation that will provide you with the best legal services in the state.
 Coolidge Law serves Phoenix, Gilbert, and the surrounding areas as a criminal defense specialist for all your legal representation, including felonies or misdemeanor charges.